PTSD Secondary Conditions and VA Ratings

 GERD Secondary to PTSD

-GERDGERD, or Gastroesophageal Reflux Disease, is a digestive disorder characterized by the occurrence of stomach acid flowing back up the esophagus from the stomach, causing discomfort and inflammation.
+GERD—GERD, or Gastroesophageal Reflux Disease, is a digestive disorder characterized by the occurrence of stomach acid flowing back up the esophagus from the stomach, causing discomfort and inflammation.

-GERD is caused by frequent episodes of acid reflux.
+It is caused by frequent episodes of acid reflux.
 Common symptoms can include heartburn, difficulty swallowing, regurgitation, and chest pain.

-Typically, GERD is rated analogously to a hiatal hernia under 38 C.F.R.
-4.114 diagnostic code 7346.
-Veterans can receive a rating for GERD at 10, 30, or 60 percent.
-The rating criteria for GERD are as follows:
+VA has updated how it rates GERD.
+VA now rates GERD under 38 C.F.R.
+4.114 Diagnostic Code 7206.
+Veterans can receive a rating for GERD at 0, 10, 30, 50, and 80 percent.
+The rating criteria are as follows:

 Hypertension Secondary to PTSD